kubernetes/enhancements/keps/sig-node/3815-pod-condition-for-configuration-errors/README.md

 Yes, the new pod condition will result in the Kubelet Status Manager making additional PATCH calls on the pod status fields.

-The Kubelet Status Manager already has infrastructure to cache pod status updates (including pod conditions) and issue the PATCH es in a batch.
+The Kubelet Status Manager already has infrastructure to cache pod status updates (including pod conditions) and issue the PATCH in a batch.

 ##### Will enabling / using this feature result in introducing new API types?